Spokane, Portland and Seattle 539

 Spokane, Portland and Seattle Railway 539 is the only preserved example of the class O-3 class "Mikado" type steam locomotive.
-It was built by the American Locomotive Company in 1917 for the Northern Pacific Railway as No. 1762.
+It was built by the American Locomotive Company's Brooks Works in 1917 for the Northern Pacific Railway as No. 1762.
 It was sold to the Spokane, Portland and Seattle Railway and renumbered to No. 539, in August 1944.
 It was reconfigured and converted to oil burning in January 1946.
 The locomotive was retired in 1957, and it was displayed in Esther Short Park, Washington, until 1997.
 That year, it was moved to Battle Ground for a potential restoration that never came to fruition.
 In 2007, it was acquired by the Grand Canyon Railway and moved to Williams, Arizona for an operational restoration that also never came to fruition.
 In 2019, No. 539 was purchased again by the Port of Kalama, who moved it back to Washington and put it on static display inside the Port's Interpretive Center that was constructed in 2014.